Cleveland Clinic logo

 Uterine atony is the leading cause of postpartum hemorrhage, so your provider will also examine you for:

 Your provider will continue to watch for changes in your blood pressure and heart rate.
-They may order blood tests to look at your red blood cell count and blood clotting factor (how fast your blood clots or coagulates).
+They may order blood tests to look at your red blood cell count and check how fast your blood clots.

 Advertisement

 Your pregnancy care provider typically begins treatment by massaging your uterus to promote stronger contractions.
-Depending on the severity, this may be enough to treat uterine atony.
+Depending on the severity, this may be enough to stop the bleeding.

-Your pregnancy care provider may need to apply more pressure to your uterus to limit the amount of blood loss.
-These techniques involve packing your uterus with gauze or inflating a balloon inside your uterus.
+If this doesn’t work to stop the bleeding, your provider may try applying pressure to your uterus (tamponade techniques).
+This involves packing your uterus with gauze or inflating a Bakri or Cook balloon inside your uterus.
 With these methods, your provider places direct pressure on your uterine wall to stop the bleeding.

 Surgery may be necessary if all other methods don’t stop the bleeding.
 The surgeries to treat uterine atony are: